lanl-ansi/PowerModelsDistribution.jl/docs/src/engineering_model.md

       "tm_fix"        => Array{Bool,1}[[1, 1, 1], [1, 1, 1]]
       "vm_nom"        => [11.0, 4.0]
       "tm_ub"         => [[1.1, 1.1, 1.1], [1.1, 1.1, 1.1]]
-      "imag"          => 0.11
+      "cmag"          => 0.11

-We can see that `"noloadloss"`, `"rw"`, and `"imag"` are non-zero, but if we apply the `make_lossless!` function we can see these parameters are set to zero, effectively eliminating the losses
+We can see that `"noloadloss"`, `"rw"`, and `"cmag"` are non-zero, but if we apply the `make_lossless!` function we can see these parameters are set to zero, effectively eliminating the losses

 ```julia